Didactics, Research and Case Presentations

 From 8-9 a.m., lectures on current research and topics are presented by KU and visiting faculty from around the world.
 View Grand Rounds videos.

 These are provided by the Graduate Medical Education committee from 6:30-7:30 a.m. on the second Tuesday of each month.

-These are presented on the fourth Thursday each month by Thomas Whitaker, MD, JD.
+These are presented on the fourth Thursday of each month by Thomas Whitaker, MD, JD.

 Evidence-Based Medicine Journal Club:

-Over a two-year cycle the faculty cover the core curriculum, as developed by the Education Subcommittees of the AAN, with the residents.
-Core subjects include: Cerebrovascular diseases, Clinical neurophysiology, Critical Care, Dementia, Epilepsy, Genetics, Geriatrics, Headache, Movement Disorders, Multiple Sclerosis, Neuro-endocrinology, Neuromuscular, Neurological infections, Neuro-oncology, Neuro-rehabilitation, Pain, Sleep and Women's Issues.
+Over a two-year cycle, the faculty, under the direction of the chief residents, cover the core curriculum.
+Core subjects include: Cerebrovascular diseases, Clinical neurophysiology, Critical Care, Dementia, Epilepsy, Genetics, Geriatrics, Headache, Movement Disorders, Multiple Sclerosis, Neuro-endocrinology, Neuromuscular, Neurological infections, Neuro-oncology, Neuro-rehabilitation, Sleep and Women's Issues.

-The History of Neurology lecture schedule and articles can be found here.
+Dr. Barohn's The History of Neurology lecture schedule and articles are archived here.

 Our department was the first at KU to have a yearly research presentation by all residents from level PGY-2 through fellowship.
 All residents and fellows present a 15-minute platform presentation in which the PGY-2 residents usually present case reports and PGY-3 and PGY-4 resident presentations are hypothesis driven.
-Yearly didactics on clinical research are given by Drs.
-Gronseth and Dubinsky.
+Yearly didactics on clinical research is given by Dr. Mamatha Pasnoor.
 An award is given for the best research for each level.